exit-failure/tds7000/NVRAM/README.md

 ### 3. Attaching a battery holder to the PowerCap module

-   I glued a CR2032 holder to the top of the module and solder wires between the battery holder and the PCB on the underside.
+   I glued a CR2032 holder to the top of the module and soldered wires between the battery holder and the PCB on the underside.
 I had to cut small slits into the sides of the plastic housing to be able to route the wires properly.
 Otherwise the module won't clip back onto the NVRAM.
 I also used some tape to insulate the old battery tabs in order to avoid short circuits.

    <img src="img/powercap_4.jpg" height="400" /> <img src="img/powercap_5.jpg" height="400" />